Fluoroscopy: Mechanism of action

 Nowadays, in all forms of digital X-ray imaging (radiography, fluoroscopy, and CT) the conversion of X-ray energy into visible light can be achieved by the same types of electronic sensors, such as flat panel detectors, which convert the X-ray energy into electrical signals: small bursts of electric current that convey information that a computer can analyze, store, and output as images.
 As fluorescence is a special case of luminescence, digital X-ray imaging is conceptually similar to digital gamma ray imaging (scintigraphy, SPECT, and PET) in that in both of these imaging mode families, the information conveyed by the variable attenuation of invisible electromagnetic radiation as it passes through tissues with various radiodensities is converted by an electronic sensor into an electric signal that is processed by a computer and output as a visible-light image.

 Medical use

 Fluoroscopy has become an important tool in medical imaging to render moving pictures during a surgery or any other procedure.

 Surgical fluoroscopy

 Fluoroscopy is used in various types of surgical procedure, such as orthopaedic surgery and podiatric surgery.

 In both of those, it is used to guide fracture reduction and in use in certain procedures that have extensive hardware.
+Specifically, once the fracture is realigned, a surgeon will (with the assistance of their surgical technologist) drill a guide pin into the bone tissue and use fluoroscopy to insure proper angle of the pin - then a cannulated drill bit is inserted over the pin to prepare a ‘hole’ for a bone screw.
+If the surgeon prefers a different angle, they simply reverse the pin and redrill.
+Fluoroscopy will be use for each screw placed -which has greatly improved proper fracture heal due to more accurate reduction.

 Urology

 In urology, fluoroscopy is used in retrograde pyelography and micturating cystourethrography to detect various abnormalities related to the urinary system.

+Fluoroscopy is used to confirm needle and guide wire location when placing a nephrostomy.
+It is also increasingly employed during percutaneous nephrolithotomy, where low-dose pulsed fluoroscopy techniques have been shown to significantly reduce radiation exposure for both patients and surgical staff without compromising procedural outcomes.